 In 2010, we purchased approximately 930 acres of undeveloped land in unincorporated Arapahoe County, which we are actively developing as the master planned community known as Sky Ranch.
-With the property acquisition, we also acquired nearly 830 acre-feet of water beneath Sky Ranch, and approximately 640 acres of oil and gas mineral rights.
+With the property acquisition, we also acquired nearly 830 acre-feet of water beneath Sky Ranch and approximately 640 acres of oil and gas mineral rights.
 Sky Ranch is located 16 miles east of downtown Denver, four miles north of the Lowry Range, and four miles south of Denver International Airport.

 Sky Ranch is zoned for residential, commercial, and retail uses, including up to 3,200 homes and more than two million square feet of commercial, retail, and light industrial development.
+See illustration above for the current layout of Sky Ranch.
 The development of Sky Ranch will occur in multiple filings and phases which will take several years to complete.
-Our first development phase of more than 150 acres has a total of 509 detached single-family residential lots (see illustration below for the layout of this initial development phase).
+Phase 1 of Sky Ranch included more than 150 acres and has a total of 509 detached single-family residential lots.
 Of the 509 lots, we sold 505 finished lots to homebuilders, all of which were sold as of August 31, 2021, and retained the remaining lots for use in our single-family home rental business.
-In February 2021, we began construction on the second development phase, which will include 850 lots for which we have contracted to sell 804 lots to home builders for detached and attached single-family homes, and 46 lots we plan to use for our single-family home rental business.
-The second development phase, totaling approximately 250 acres, will be constructed in four subphases (see illustration below for the proposed layout of the second development phase).
-Development activities for the first subphase began in February 2021, and by August 31, 2021, we had received the plats for 229 lots, which includes 10 lots we will use in our single-family home rental business.
-These lots are anticipated to be finished and ready for the four homebuilders to begin constructing homes by the summer of 2022.
-The total sales price for the 804 lots being sold to the homebuilders is \$65.0 million, which is subject to price escalations depending on development timing which are not included in that figure.
-Our preliminary total cost estimates for developing all 229 lots in the first subphase is \$20.4 million, with approximately \$17.2 million of that estimated to be spent on public improvements which are eligible for reimbursement by the Sky Ranch CAB.
-See below for a description of the conditions that may limit our ability to receive reimbursables and a definition o
+In February 2021, we began construction on Phase 2 of the development, which will include 850 lots of which we have contracted to sell 804 lots to home builders for detached and attached single-family homes, and the remaining 46 lots we plan to use for our single-family home rental business.
+Phase 2 is approximately 250 acres and will be constructed in four subphases which we refer to as Phase 2A, 2B, 2C and 2D.
+Development activities for Phase 2A, consisting of 229 lots, began in February 2021, and by August 31, 2022, we had substantially completed construction and transferred 219 lots to the four homebuilders.
+We retained the lots in Phase 2A on which we are constructing units for our single-family home security units for our single-family not state sprice for the 804 lots sold to the homebuilders is \$65.0 million, which is subject to price escalations depending on development timing which are not included in that figure.
+The total sales price for the 219 lots in Phase 2A is \$18.4 million.
+Our preliminary total cost estimates for developing all 229 lots in Phase 2A is \$20.4 million, with approximately \$17.8 million of that estimated to be spent on public improvements which are eligible for reimbursement by the Sky Ranch CAB.
+See below for a description of the conditions that may limit our ability to receive reimbursables and a definition of the Sky Ranch CAB.